eellis3/Lecture2PDF/README.md

 To run program:  "python main.py", but meet all the requirements below.

+Lesson-Final.pdf is generated.
+See "Example Output" pdf for multiple videos for one course lecture.

 System Requirements Windows:
 pip install ffmpy
 pip install Pillow